 The team at Patterson Legal Group hopes that you and your family enjoy National Slow Cooking Month.
 As you create delicious meals in your multicooker, please keep our pressure cooker safety tips in mind.
 If you follow them, we’re confident that you’ll safely serve up some amazing dishes.

 Unfortunately, some accidents can happen no matter how safe you’re being.
-If you suspect that your pressure cooker injury was caused by a defective product, please contact us immediately.
+If you suspect that your pressure cooker injury was caused by a defective product, please contact us immediately at 888-687-2400 or through the Internet via LiveChat or encrypted contact form.
 Our team of compassionate and experienced attorneys can help you receive maximum compensation for your injuries, medical expenses, time missed from work, pain and suffering, and more.
 Don’t let the insurance companies bully you into a low settlement.
 Contact Patterson Legal Group today.